PASTAplus/PEP/peps/pep-9.md

 **Figure 3:** Authorization service ACR registry table schema.

 The ACR Registry will store ACRs for all applications in the EDI ecosystem.
-We will use a structure with *collections*, *resources*, and *permissions*.
-A collection contains zero to many resources, and a resource contains zero to many permissions.
+We will use a structure with *resources* and *rules*.
+A  resource contains zero to many rules.
 Each permission provides *read*, *write* or *chanagePermission* privileges to the principal associated with the ACR.
-The principal references either a user profile or a group.
-(A user profile can be a regular user or a system level user, such as the "public" user; both regular users and system users will have a unique EDI-ID.)
+The principal references either a user profile or a group, both referenced by an EDI-ID.

-#### Collection

-- `id` - An auto-incrementing integer that uniquely identifies each table row.
-- `collection.label` - A human-readable name to display for the collection.
-- `collection.type` - A string that describes the type of the collection.
-- `collection.created_date` - The date and time the collection was created.

 #### Resource